AntonieV/NodeRAD/README.md

 ## Testing

-Test cases are in the subfolder `.test`.
-They are automatically executed via continuous integration with [Github Actions](https://github.com/features/actions).
+More test cases are in the subfolder `.test`.
+To run the workflow with one of the test data sets adjust the paths for `samples`, `fastq-data` and `eval-data` in `.test/config/config.yaml` for the desired test dataset and run the script **start_test.sh**.
+Also note that for the different data sets you may have to adjust the threshold values in the configuration file.
+Test cases are also automatically executed via continuous integration with [Github Actions](https://github.com/features/actions).